Fishing on your charter in the BVI

 Ciguatera Fish Poisoning

 Reeling in dinner from the ocean may seem like an exciting idea, but not all fish caught in the British Virgin Islands are meant to be consumed.
-Many area tainted with Ciguatera Fish Poisoning (CFP), a disease found in much of the marine life throughout the Caribbean.
-Neurological and gastrointestinal illness often comes to those who eat CFP contaminated fish, and there is no known cure.
-While the symptoms are nonpermanent, they can sometimes last for months or even years.
+Many are tainted with Ciguatera Fish Poisoning (CFP).
+Neurological and gastrointestinal illness often comes to those who eat CFP contaminated fish.
+While the symptoms are nonpermanent, they can sometimes last for months.